ARTIST-Association/PAINT/README.md

 principles, i.e., making them findable, accessible, interoperable, and reusable.
 Currently, the data encompasses calibration images, deflectometry measurements, kinematic settings, and weather information of the concentrating solar power plant in Jülich, Germany, with the global power plant id (GPPD) WRI1030197.
-Metadata for all database entries follow the spatio-temporal asset catalog (STAC) standard.
+Metadata for all database entries follows the spatio-temporal asset catalog (STAC) standard.

 ## Installation
 We heavily recommend installing the `PAINT` package in a dedicated `Python3.9+` virtual environment.
 You can